rennebja/GettingAndCleaningDataFinal/README.md

 # GettingAndCleaningDataFinal

+Included files:
+* GaCD-tidied_data.txt - a text file output of the tidied data from the run_analysis.R script
+* README.md - this README file listing repo contents and the function of the script
+* run_analysis.R - gets and cleans a specific set of data from the UCI HAR project

-This run_analysis.R script is my final project for the Johns Hopkins Coursera course Getting And Cleaning Data.
+The run_analysis.R script is my final project for the Johns Hopkins Coursera course Getting And Cleaning Data.

 The script retrieves a set of human activity data from UC Irvine that was collected using smartphone sensors.
 It, then, decompresses that data, reads them in across a few steps: